parsur/LinguaCommerce/README.md

 ## About this

 This project was coded on April for a rhetorical teacher.
 I have worked hard to be the best version of myself and optimized every single line of code to look simpler and more comfortable. my cooperation with a frontend developer helped me have a better aspect of team work which was a sensational experience.
+I have been trying to improve it any time I find a new optmized way.

 - Simple
 - Fast